 Labor laws has not always existed in the United States.
 Just a few generations back, workers in the United States had few, if any, protections.
 The conditions in which many U.S. citizens worked at the time would surprise many people today.
 Throughout the early 1900s, young children were permitted to work in dangerous coal mines.
 Factory workers and skilled laborers earned only pennies a day.
 Work days could be as long as sixteen hours or more.
 Discrimination of all types was both acceptable and commonplace.

-Situations such as exposure to toxins, working in hazardous environments, or working under mental duress weren't addressed.
-Because of these situations, workers felt they had no voice or protection in their places of employment.
-They had nowhere to turn for help.
-The law didn't protect people from employment situations that today we might only find in underdeveloped countries.
+There were no guidelines to protect the safety of employees at that time.
+Situations such as exposure to toxins, working in hazardous environments, and working under mental duress weren't addressed or discussed.
+Workers therefore felt that they had no voice or ways to seek protection in their places of employment.
+The law didn't protect Americans from employment situations that today are only found in underdeveloped countries.

-What was viewed as a protector now became the villain.
-People believed that labor unions now wielded too much power.
-They blamed union striking workers for many of the shortages experienced during that time as well as inflated prices.
-Once again the problems became a legal issue.
-This dissention finally led to the Taft/Hartley Act that sought to balance the power of the unions against employers.
-Following these earlier twentieth century disputes were issues of discrimination of women and minorities leading to further the definition of our labor laws in place today.
+What was once viewed as a protector now became a villain.
+People now believed that labor unions wielded too much power.
+They blamed unionized striking workers for many of the shortages experienced during that time as well as for inflated prices.
+Once again, these problems became a legal issue.
+This dissention finally led to the Taft-Hartley Act being passed in 1947 as an amendment to the NLRA.
+It sought to balance the power of the unions against employers.
+Further amendments to the NLRA came through the Landrum-Griffin Act in 1959, which granted rights to union members and protected their interests through promoting democratic procedures in unions.

 Lawyer Career Specialties